A Guide to Owning a Frog

 Poison dart frogs come from South America and Central America.
 They are roughly 2 inches long and are black in color with bright yellow markings on their head, limbs and back.

-Most poison dart frogs (though not all) aren’t actually poisonous — they simply taste bad to their predators.
+Most poison darts (though not all) are not actually poisonous — they simply taste bad to their predators.
 When bred in captivity, they are not toxic at all, but should still be handled with gloves.

 Health and Care